Peer Leadership Incubator

 African proverb

-Many of us peer leaders have the ideas or answers on how to improve the peer workforce, create better systems, drive forward impactful services that meet the people we walk alongside.
-What is often missing is the time, the network and some of the practical skills needed to think through, plan and develop our ideas into action.
+Many of us come to peer leadership brimming with ideas on how to strengthen the workforce, build better systems, and deliver truly impactful services for the people we walk alongside.
+But too often, we lack the dedicated time, the right network, and the hands‑on skills to turn those ideas into action.

 What is the Peer Leadership Incubator?